Analysis | The Celtics are the NBA’s biggest disappointment thanks to injuries and offseason misfires

 “We just got to mature and grow up,” Brown said after Sunday’s demoralizing loss.

-Add it all up — the raised expectations from the bubble, the offseason step backward, the injuries, the lineup questions, the disjointed play and murky roster options — and Boston is left looking like the biggest disappointment of the NBA season to date.
+Add it all up — the raised expectations from the bubble, the offseason step backward, the injuries, the lineup questions, the disjointed play and murky roster options — and Boston is left looking like the biggest disappointment of the NBA season.